 How to DIY Vanilla Oil

 - Pour the seeds into the carrier oil then close the jar and let sit for up to 4 weeks.

-- You can filter afterwards to remove the beans or leave it in the oil but make sure it’s immersed completely in the oil and keep the container tightly sealed at all times.
+- Afterward, filter through the cheesecloth and discard the beans.
+You can also leave the beans in the oil as long as they’re immersed completely and keep the container tightly sealed at all times.
 Use it as you like.